reiver/article-20250315/README.md

 ## Farcaster

 [Farcaster](https://www.farcaster.xyz/) is a micro-blogging social-media network, similar to Twitter, Bluesky, and Mastodon.
-Farcaster has also received attention, due to
+Farcaster has also received attention, due to [raising funds](https://techcrunch.com/2024/05/21/farcaster-a-crypto-based-social-network-raised-150m-with-just-80k-daily-users/).

 **Farcaster** is currently the smallest of the **decentralized social-media** (**DeSo**) networks.
 But, the importance of a social-media network is _not_ just about _how many people_ are on the social-network, but also **who** is on the network.

-For the blockchain industry — Farcaster is important.
+For the blockchain community — Farcaster is important.
+But, to understand the blockchain community, you need to be aware of the existence of a major split in blockchain community.

 The world of blockchain is divided into 2 large camps — the Bitcoin world and _everyone else_ (who isn't Bitcoin).
 In this latter camp — _everyone else (who isn't Bitcoin_) — Ethereum is the largest player.